emberjs/rfcs/text/0000-deprecate-computed-clobberability.md

 setter assertion, respectively.
 In the long term, making computeds more transparent in this way would be ideal, but it is out of scope for this RFC.

+## Deprecation Timeline

+This change will be a breaking change, which means we will not be able to change the behavior of `computed` until Ember v4.0.0.
+Until then, we should provide two deprecation warnings:

+1. When users invoke the default override-setter behavior
+2. When users call `.readOnly()` on a computed property

+The warnings should explain the deprecation, and recommend that users do not rely on setter behavior or opting-in to read only behavior.

 # How We Teach This

 In general, we can teach that computed properties are essentially cached native